 See our Grey literature guide for finding sources of semi or informally published materials such as research reports, theses, conference proceedings working papers, white papers, government, academic, business and industry reports etc.

 Details of PhD theses written by former City students are available via City Library Search

-Enter your search terms eg. Counselling Psychology and City University London and when the results appear select the Dissertation/ Thesis option at the left hand side of the screen.
+Enter your search terms eg. Counselling Psychology and City, University of London and when the results appear select the Dissertation/ Thesis option at the left hand side of the screen.